 One of the most useful features of NordVPN is the automatic kill-switch, which ensures your privacy by disabling web communications with specified websites and apps whenever a secure connection cannot be established.
 This prevents your data from going through an unsecured tunnel, no matter what.

-Limited-time offer: As noted by a commenter, you can get two years of NordVPN service when you pay upfront.
-Total price for two years is $79, which comes down to $3.29/month.
-Get this special deal here, and select the “$4/ month billed ever 2 years” payment plan.
-The total price will be updated automatically to $3.29/month.
+Limited-time offer: You can get three years of NordVPN service when you pay upfront.
+Total price for three years is $99, which comes down to $2.75/month.
+Get this special deal.

 3. VPN Unlimited